Skip to main content

 Illinois State University is an equal opportunity/affirmative action institution in accordance with Civil Rights legislation and does not discriminate on the basis of race, religion, national origin, sex, age, disability, or other factors prohibited by law in any of its educational programs, activities, admissions or employment policies, except where age, sex, or lack of a physical or mental restriction are bona fide occupational requirements.
 University policy prohibits discrimination based on sexual orientation and gender identity/expression.
 Problems of this nature are to be resolved within existing university procedures.
 Concerns regarding this policy should be referred to the Office of Equal Opportunity and Access, Campus Box 1280, Normal, IL 61790-1280, telephone (309) 438-3383.
 The Title IX Coordinator and ADA/§504 Coordinator may be reached at the same address.

-An equal opportunity/affirmative action university.
+An equal opportunity/affirmative action University encouraging diversity.